 Pour the pumpkin mixture into the flour mixture.
 Mix gently using a rubber spatula.

 Choose a reduced fat cream cheese.
 Let it sit out at room temperature for about 30 minutes to soften.
 Allow the butter to sit out for 30 minutes to soften also.

 Mix the cream cheese, butter and powdered sugar together until smooth.
 Spread on completely cooled bars.

-- Low Fat Cream cheese: Use low fat or fat free cream cheese for the frosting
+- Low Fat Cream cheese: Use low fat or fat free cream cheese for the frosting to reduce calories fat.